Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 the solution is to create an application that monitors parking spaces and sends updates to a web application for the users to query.

+## Envisioned App: A Distributed Parking Application

+The envisioned app, Perfect Parking, is a proof-of-concept distributed parking application that leverages the power of computer vision and remote client-server architecture.
+The app\'s goal is to illustrate the possibility and potential of using computer vision technology to manage parking spaces more efficiently.
+Perfect Parking uses a distributed strategy, using remote clients equipped with cameras to capture images of parking spaces.
+These clients use computer vision techniques to do real-time image processing and occupancy monitoring.
+The image processing results, which indicate whether a parking space is vacant or occupied, are then sent back to the central server.
+Through this proof-of-concept application, Perfect Parking showcases the benefits of distributed monitoring and computer vision for effective parking space management.

 ## Objectives

 Perfect Parking application aims to develop a user-friendly parking